NIF-au/cma/README.md

   6. A lookup table is generated on the basis of the spline function
   7. One of the models is converted using minclookup and the generated lookup table

-The algorithm is implemented as a script in Jupyter Notebook.
+The algorithm is implemented in Python.

 ## Software requirements